 120/240V 30A (L14-30R) receptacle

-Since it features a twist-lock L14-30R receptacle, the DXGNR6500 is tailored to be transfer switch ready, making it easy to connect it to your breaker box for home power support during outages.
+As the DXGNR6500 holds a twist-lock L14-30R receptacle, it is transfer switch ready: you'll easily be able to connect it to your breaker box to power your home during a power outage.

 Portability

-At L27.2 x W27.1 x H25.8 in, the Dewalt DXGNR6500 boasts a traditional open frame structure, ensuring stability and allowing for convenient maintenance access to components, promoting air circulation.
-The generator is designed for ideal use outdoors and in rough environments.
+At L27.2 x W27.1 x H25.8 in, the standard open frame design of the Dewalt DXGNR6500 delivers stability alongside easy maintenance access to components and good air cooling.
+The featured design is ideal for the outdoors and all tough environments.

-While weighing 165 lbs, the generator is classified as 'portable,' indicating its mobility, albeit its heftiness may limit portability in specific situations.
-However, the lack of maneuverability can be offset with its wheel kit and its folding handle, which allows for convenient shifting once the generator is placed on the ground.
+Despite its 165 lbs, the generator falls under the category of 'portable,' signifying its movability, although its weight may hinder easy portability.
+Despite the restricted maneuverability, its wheel kit and its folding handle provides a solution, allowing for convenient shifting once the generator is positioned on the ground.

 Features